 You're using the HTML5 <aside> tag, but you could just as easily use a tag to create this column.
-(The page includes a link to a JavaScript file that lets IE 8 and earlier apply CSS to HTML5 elements; see page 24 for the full explanation.)

 If you were creating a web page from scratch, at this point you'd add the HTML for the page's sidebar, perhaps a list of articles on the site, links to related websites, and so on.
 In this case, the HTML is already taken care of.
 The code for an unordered list of links is waiting for you in another file.
 You just need to copy and paste it into this page.